handshake-org/ledger-app-hns/README.md

 # ledger-app-hns

 This is a key management application for the Handshake Protocol.
-It runs on the Ledger Nano S and Ledger Blue personal security devices.
-It allows users to create extended public keys and addresses as well as create signatures for valid Handshake transactions.
+It runs on the Ledger Nano S personal security device and allows users to create extended public keys, addresses, and signatures for valid Handshake transactions.
 It can be used with the [hns-ledger][hns-ledger] client library to interact with wallet software.

 This document serves as an overview of the relevant technical and licensing details for this application.
 For more general information on developing